isomerpages/govtech-gobusiness-main/pages/blog/2023-04-13-post-corporate-tax-filing.md

 ---

 ![Corporate income tax filing for new business owners](/images/blog/content/CorporateTax Feature.jpg)
-<figcaption>This guide will help you navigate the process of filing corporate income taxes, especially if this is your first time.
-(Image: Canva)</figcaption>
+<figcaption>This guide will help you navigate the process of filing corporate income taxes, especially if this is your first time (Image: Canva)</figcaption>

 Tax filing season is here!
 For new business owners just getting their feet under the table, this may be a confusing time with many questions - do I need to file corporate taxes?
 How much do I pay in taxes?
 How do I file them?